 Keeping the cash you've deposited in a bank account isn't easy to do in bankruptcy.
 Any cash or money you have in the bank on the day you file for bankruptcy becomes property of the bankruptcy estate, and keeping it will depend primarily on your state's exemption laws.

-In most cases, to protect cash or bank accounts, you will have to use a wildcard exemption.
-A wildcard exemption can typically be used to protect any type of personal property.
+If you don't want the trustee to take your cash or money in the bank, you must be able to exempt those funds.
+Each state has its own set of bankruptcy exemptions that vary greatly depending on where you live.
+In most cases, you'll have to use a wildcard exemption to protect cash or bank accounts.
 Unfortunately, not many states offer a wildcard exemption.
 If your state does not have a wildcard exemption, look for any exemptions specifically designed to protect bank accounts or the source of the funds in the account.

 If you can't exempt all of your cash or bank account funds, you can spend the money on necessities such as food, rent, or gas before filing your case.
 Reorganizing your assets to take full advantage of your exemptions is commonly referred to as prebankruptcy planning.
 Be aware that while courts allow debtors to engage in a reasonable amount of exemption planning, excessive or systematic spending or conversion of assets can lead to allegations of bankruptcy fraud.